sammancoaching/ensemble-machine/README.md

     0899b6a8-clion.codekata.proagile.link             stopped     ebjaolo
     46b0cd53-clion.codekata.proagile.link             stopped     emily

-# How to shut down a machine?
+# How to shut down a machine
+Note - this script is not aware of different aws profiles or regions:

     sh turn_off_machine.sh b5f76de4-clion.codekata.proagile.link

+Otherwise - use the AWS console.

 # How to know which version of the IDE to use?